kjgaulton/pipelines/ChIP-seq_imbalance/README.md

 done
 ```

+`pileup-to-counts` converts a pileup into allele counts that can be processed
+by `call-imbalance`.

 Here the `--json` option causes `pileup-to-counts` to produce the allele count
 data as a JSON file instead of a normal tabular file.
 This is because
 `call-imbalance` is an R script and I've found that R isn't great at reading